saucelabs/replay-chrome-extension/README.md

 # replay-chrome-extension
 Sauce chrome extension for puppeteer replay.

 You can run replay test on Sauce Labs using this chrome extension.
+Currently it's only available in Chrome Canary.

 ## Development
 ### Chrome Extension Setup